ViktorNova/asterisk-dnc/README.md

 ; ------------------------------------------------------------------------------------------

 [macro-dialout-trunk-predial-hook]
-exten => s,1,NOOP(Checking outbound number against Asteridex blacklist) ;The next bunch of lines are extensions whose calls are NOT checked against the DNC list.
+exten => s,1,NOOP(Checking outbound number against do-not-call list) ;The next bunch of lines are extensions whose calls are NOT checked against the DNC list.
 ;In other words, these extensions can call numbers that are blacklisted for everyone else exten => s,n,GotoIf($[${REALCALLERIDNUM} = 400]?next)